Involving patients and the public in our research

 We involve and engage patients and the public in our research through:

-Young Person’s Advisory Group (YPAG)
+GOSH Young Person’s Advisory Group (YPAG) for research

-If you are aged between 10-21, are interested in medicine, research and science, then get in touch to join the GOSH YPAG.
+If you are aged between 10-21, are interested in medicine, research and science, then get in touch to join GOSH YPAG.
 Some of our group have health conditions and have experience of participating in clinical trials.
 We meet six times a year to advise researchers on their work.
-Researchers who are planning to undertake health research with children and young people can make arrangements to visit YPAG to get input and advice on any element of their project.
+Researchers who are planning to undertake health research with children and young people can make arrangements to visit GOSH YPAG to get input and advice on any element of their project.

 Alexis and Freddie even provided the expert voice over for our newest research video on a cutting edge treatment called Gene Therapy.

-Parent and Carer Advisory Group for Research
+GOSH Parent and Carer Advisory Group for research (PCAG)